ci-lab-cz/streamd/README.md

 To calculate the affinity between a protein-cofactor system and a ligand, use `--ligand_id 'UNL'` and `--append_protein_selection 'CFR'`.
 By default, StreaMD uses 'UNL' as the ligand system residue name, but it is recommended to verify the exact residue name in the _all_ligand_resid.txt_ file.
 Additionally, specify `--append_protein_selection 'CFR'` to include cofactor into the protein system for the calculations (you can find the exact cofactor residue name also in the _all_ligand_resid.txt_ file).
-To calculate binding energy for the protein system and the cofactor, use `--ligand_id 'CFR'` instead.

 ```
 run_gbsa  --wdir_to_run md_files/md_run/protein_H_HIS_ligand_1 md_files/md_run/protein_H_HIS_ligand_2  --append_protein_selection ZN GDP
 ```
+To calculate binding free energy for the protein system and the cofactor, use `--ligand_id 'CFR'` instead.
 ```
 run_gbsa  --wdir_to_run md_files/md_run/protein_H_HIS_ligand_1 md_files/md_run/protein_H_HIS_ligand_2  --append_protein_selection ZN --ligand_id GDP
 ```